Spiking Neural Network Architecture Search: A Survey: Neural Architecture Search

-Co-exploration simultaneously searches both the neural architecture and the hardware design, going beyond standard HW-NAS frameworks by optimizing every dimension of the design jointly~\cite{jiang2020standing}.
-Unlike HW-NAS—which assumes a fixed hardware platform—co-exploration may consider different or new hardware architectures to ensure designs are feasible, efficient, and well-aligned with real-world deployment constraints~\cite{zhang2019neural}.
+Co-exploration simultaneously searches neural architectures and hardware design parameters, going beyond standard HW-NAS frameworks by optimizing every dimension of the design jointly~\cite{jiang2020standing}.
+Unlike HW-NAS, which assumes a fixed hardware platform, co-exploration may consider different or new hardware architectures to ensure designs are feasible, efficient, and well-aligned with real-world deployment constraints~\cite{zhang2019neural}.
 This approach typically delivers better performance and lower costs than separately optimizing hardware or SNNs, but at the expense of greater search complexity, substantial GPU hours, and a large carbon footprint~\cite{strubell2019carbon}.

-ANAS \cite{zhang2023anas} exemplifies co-exploration by using an evolutionary algorithm to search a comprehensive design space, evaluating hardware performance with the CanMore simulator.
+ANAS~\cite{zhang2023anas} exemplifies co-exploration by using an evolutionary algorithm to search a comprehensive design space, evaluating hardware performance with the Configurable Asynchronous Neuromorphic hardware simulator (CanMore).
 Compared to random or grid search, ANAS achieves up to an order-of-magnitude improvement in energy-delay and is four orders of magnitude faster to search.
-Similarly, ANCoEF~\cite{zhang2024ancoef} combines an RL-based multi-objective hardware search with a supernet-based SNN search~\cite{na2022autosnn}, partially training candidate architectures and discarding those that fail hardware constraints.
-This iterative process yields a 1.81$\times$ reduction in energy-delay product (EDP) and a 2.73$\times$ speedup over ANAS~\cite{zhang2023anas} on the N-MNIST dataset, highlighting the promise of fully joint NAS and hardware design optimization.
+Similarly, ANCoEF~\cite{zhang2024ancoef} combines a deep reinforcement learning (DRL)- based multi-objective hardware search with a supernet-based SNN search~\cite{na2022autosnn}, partially training candidate architectures and discarding those that fail hardware constraints.
+This iterative process yields a 1.81$\times$ reduction in energy-delay product (EDP) and a 2.73$\times$ speedup over ANAS~\cite{zhang2023anas} on the N-MNIST dataset, highlighting the promise of fully joint NAS and hardware optimization.